foldda/charian/README.md

 Data-sending application => custom build, app-specific (i.e. schema-based) data link => Data receiving application

 As you may have realized, the key of the Post Office system is to have a generic parcel packaging format (i.e. a box or an envelop) that is **not** specific to a certain content, but is acceptable by all parties for storing any types of contents, and as such, the parcel transport system can be unified and shared.
-Similarily, Freightman does not serialize any specific data object, instead it provides the applications an universal container that is serializable, and the universal container is capable to store any specific data from an application that requires serialization and transportation.
+Similarily, Freightman does not serialize any specific data object, instead it provides the applications an universal container that is serializable, and the universal container is capable to store any specific data from an application that requires data serialization and transportation.
 Freightman's approach avoids having to build dedicated data transport links for every application data exchange.

 ## RDA, an universal serializable data container

+RDA stands for Recursive Delimited Array.
+It is text-based data encoding format similar to XML or JSON.
+Unlike XML/JSON using a schema to restrict the data to the specifics of a certain application, RDA is a schema-less format for generic data.
+It means an RDA-encoded string (aka.
+"RDA container") can be used for storing any data from any application.

+Essentially, Freightman is an RDA encode/decode API, plus a

 is concepturally different to the other serialization solutions but achieves the same data transportation goal regardlessly, and -enabled data transport system is to provide generic, standardised data-delivery service to any application, for simple and efficient data exchange.